chanchanngann/airbyte-on-eks/README.md

 2. Test the connection.
 ### Step 3: Configure CDC in Postgres

 1. Enable logical replication by changing the RDS parameter value.
 The parameter `rds.logical_replication` is baked into the terraform code.
-When RDS is up, go to the AWS console -> RDS -> parameter group page -> verify the following values:
+When RDS is up, go to AWS console -> RDS -> parameter group page -> verify the following values:
 ```ruby
 - rds.logical_replication = 1 (so that wal_level will be set to `logical`)
 - max_wal_senders : at least 1